-- Detailed description for each budget line item - When using subcontractors, should include details on scope of work and deliverables (e.g. How many subcontracts, dollar amounts, exact service being provided) - Funding request should be no higher than \$250,000 - Equipment and Supplies being requested for funding must be used and benefit all students of the program. - Technology software cost must be shared with other organization programs. (subscriptions do not qualify for funding) - Career Connect Washington has developed multiple tools and resources for the utilization of its partners, please do not request funding for activities that already exist (e.g. Marketing toolkit and Program Directory) - Travel expenses should be necessary, reasonable, allocable, and allowable. - Align budget categories and funding amounts to program proposal, program status (new, expanding, enhancing) and partnerships.
+- Capital Equipment Tangible, non-expendable personal property having a useful life of more than one year and an acquisition cost of more than \$5,000 will not be allowed expense and would need to be removed from budget proposal if deemed successful. - Detailed description for each budget line item - When using subcontractors, should include details on scope of work and deliverables (e.g. How many subcontracts, dollar amounts, exact service being provided) - Funding request should be no higher than \$250,000 - Technology software cost must be shared with other organization programs. (subscriptions do not qualify for funding) - Career Connect Washington has developed multiple tools and resources for the utilization of its partners, please do not request funding for activities that already exist (e.g. Marketing toolkit and Program Directory) - Travel expenses should be necessary, reasonable, allocable, and allowable. - Align budget categories and funding amounts to program proposal, program status (new, expanding, enhancing) and partnerships.